Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/bigquery-iceberg-support.md

 ### Base location

 BigQuery's DDL for creating iceberg tables requires that a fully qualified storage_uri be provided, including the object path.
 Once the user has provided the bucket name as the `external_volume` in the catalog integration, dbt will manage the storage_uri input.
-The default behavior in dbt is to provide a object path, referred to dbt as the `base_location`, in the form: `_dbt/{SCHEMA_NAME}/{MODEL_NAME}`.
-We recommend using the default behavior, but if you need to customize the resulting `base_location`, dbt allows users to configure the base_location with the `base_location_root` and `base_location_subpath`.
+The default behavior in dbt is to provide an object path, referred to in dbt as the `base_location`, in the form: `_dbt/{SCHEMA_NAME}/{MODEL_NAME}`.
+We recommend using the default behavior, but if you need to customize the resulting `base_location`, dbt allows users to configure `base_location` with the `base_location_root` and `base_location_subpath`.
 - If no inputs are provided, dbt will output for base_location `{{ external_volumne }}/_dbt/{{ schema }}/{{ model_name }}`
 - If base_location_root = `foo`, dbt will output `{{ bucket_name }}/foo/{{ schema }}/{{ model_name }}`
 - If base_location_subpath = `bar`, dbt will output `{{ bucket_name }}/_dbt/{{ schema }}/{{ model_name }}/bar`
 - If base_location = `foo` and base_location_subpath = `bar`, dbt will output `{{ bucket_name }}/foo/{{ schema }}/{{ model_name }}/bar`

 A theoretical (but not recommended) use case is re-using the `storage_uri` while maintaining isolation across development and production environments.
-We recommend against this as storage permissions should configured on the external volume and underlying storage, not paths that any analytics engineer can modify.
+We recommend against this as storage permissions should be configured on the external volume and underlying storage, not paths that any analytics engineer can modify.

 #### Rationale

 By default, dbt manages the full `storage_uri` on behalf of users for ease of use.
-The `base_ location` parameter declares where to write the data within the Storage Bucket and without guardrails (i.e. if the user forgets to provide a base location root), it's possible for BigQuery to reuse the same path across multiple tables.
+The `base_location` parameter specifies the location within the storage bucket where the data will be written.
+Without guardrails (for example, if the user forgets to provide a base location root), it's possible for BigQuery to reuse the same path across multiple tables.

 This behavior could result in future technical debt because it will limit the ability to: